ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/soil/soil-subsite-sampling/soil-subsite-sampling-mapping.md

 # Soil Sub-site Samples protocol mapping

-The mapping of the source app data to the TERN Ontology on this page is applicable to the [Soil sub-site samples protocol](https://linked.data.gov.au/def/nrm/e3ad3e5b-7c1c-4b59-bdb1-297f707d2ca3) protocol.
+The mapping of the source app data to the TERN Ontology on this page is applicable to the [Soil sub-site samples protocol](https://linked.data.gov.au/def/nrm/e3ad3e5b-7c1c-4b59-bdb1-297f707d2ca3) protocol in [Soil](https://linked.data.gov.au/def/nrm/6fd9d31f-9a77-4fc1-9eee-23ea8af32b95) module.

 Mentions of observable properties should refer to [overview](/information-models/tern-ontology/dev-guide/dawe-protocol/soil/soil-subsite-sampling/overview) for the feature type and value type information.